 Another reason Command Prompt may not function properly for you is if one or more system files are corrupted or missing.

-If this is the case, you can try running an SFC (System File Checker) scan on your computer to detect and repair any corrupted or missing system files.
+If so, try running an SFC (System File Checker) scan on your computer to detect and repair any corrupted or missing system files.
 Here’s how to do it.

 1. Open the Start menu and search for Windows PowerShell.
 (Since Command Prompt is not working).